Studying at the University of Verona

 Learning assessment procedures

-Oral examination.
+Oral examination (about one hour).
 Optional projects or seminars may be agreed to improve the final evaluation.

 Exam language